NehemiahSkan/CSE_151A_GP/README.md

 File Link: [DataExploration.ipynb](DataCleaning/DataExploration.ipynb)

+# Milestone 3
+Data Source File Link: [Data Source](https://huggingface.co/datasets/OpenCo7/UpVoteWeb)

 ## Milestone 3 Pre-Processing
-By creating a linear regression model to look for linear a relationship between the comment "score," and the vectorized content of the comment, we found that the data is more complex than that of a linear relationship.
+By first creating a linear regression model to look for linear a relationship between the comment "score," and the vectorized content of the comment, we found that the data is more complex than that of a linear relationship.
 This result is expected.
 However, it informs us of how our data behaves and will hopefully be useful in creating a neural network to develop a better model.

 ![actual_and_predicted_score](DataCleaning/graphs/actual_and_predicted_score.png)